zachross015/Team-Hippo/milestone4.md

 ### Instructor Demo

+User Story: As a teacher, I would like to have a tool which maintains the attentions of all my students.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/R2oji0E5deI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Student Demo

+User Story: As a student with ADHD, I would like to learn a concept in a distraction-free setting.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ZZk4EWufdVY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+### Visual Impairment

+User Story: As a student with a visual impairment, I would like to have accessible methods for interacting with my classwork.

+Due to the audible nature of this user story, there wasn't much of a demonstration to be had.
+Instead, we included in every screen an signifier which affords text-to-speech and speech-to-text options in every screen of our prototype which has text.
+The signifier is given by the following image:

 ### Design Evolution